 I'll explain which types of posts work and which don't, teach you how to monitor the performance of paid ads, and point out a couple of online tools you can use to make your job easier.

 I put in the theory, but then the practice is up to you alone.
 Remember: consistency, commitment and planning.
 This is the key to a successful social strategy.

 When it comes to social media, it is good to never take anything for granted.
 It only takes one hasty or inappropriate response given to a user to ruin your entire strategy (or worse yet, your reputation).

-Before you post any content on your Facebook page, I recommend that you keep these 5 simple tips in mind:
+Before posting any content on your Facebook page, be careful to avoid these 5 mistakes:

 Here, this is the first rule to observe in social media marketing and one that you should never forget.
 Think of each post as the ideal opportunity to tell your audience something about you, to let them enter your world little by little.
 This technique has a specific name: it is called storytelling.

-Are you an established dentist?
-Then talk about the instruments you use as you work.
+You are a dentist affirmed?
+Then talk about the tools you use as you work.
 Explain to people who don't know them why they are the best on the market and why you chose to rely on that particular brand.
 You can also write a funny post with all the stereotypes related to the fear of the dentist, perhaps giving some tips on how to overcome it.

 It goes without saying that topics like this cannot be exhausted in two lines.
-The narrative must follow a certain structure to be effective: it starts with a captivating premise that succeeds in immediately engaging the reader, and then makes him or her want to find out the rest of the story.
+The narrative must follow a certain structure to be effective: it starts with a captivating premise that succeeds in immediately engaging the reader and thus makes him or her want to find out the rest of the story.